 Longview Yakka Shiraz (750ml)

-> Hand picked Shiraz with 7-10 day fermentation in open fermenters followed by malolactic fermentation and ageing for 18 months in old and new French barriques.
 The finished wine is dark purple with aromas of black cherries, white pepper, baking spices, chocolate and coffee.
 The ripe fruit supports the toasted oak and is well balanced with tannin and acid.
 Great length, fruit intensity and mouth feel.
 Drinking well now, though has a good backbone age for a decade.

 Sourced from 5 distinct blocks on our estate, all of which are north facing, Yakka Shiraz fruit is picked based on a flavour profile of blue fruit and spice with up-front tannin in the berry.
 Hand harvesting began on the 15th of March, at daybreak, then chilled overnight to preserve fruit flavour before being delivered to the winery.
 It is crushed and de-stemmed into open fermenters with a small percentage of whole berries.
 The wine enjoys a long, cool ferment 3 pump overs per day.
 It is then pressed, settled and racked into a mix of new and old puncheons and hogsheads for up to 15 months.